bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 https://www.paragon-software.com/home/ntfs3-driver-faq/

-My suggestion is to format externally attached drives as FAT32, or very large drives as exFAT, rather than using NTFS.
-This ensures that your drive will be using reliable and well tested drivers.
-In addition it means that your compatible with the largest range of devices as possible.
+My suggestion is to format externally attached drives using FAT32, or very large drives using exFAT, rather than using NTFS.
+This ensures that your drive will be using reliable and well tested kernel drivers.
+In addition it means that your drive will be compatible with a larger range of other devices.

 Please refer to the following links that go into much more detail.